 - Class B – speed, cannabis, codeine, ketamine and some amphetamines

-- Class C – anabolic steroids, khat, and GHB
+- Class C – anabolic steroids, khat and GHB

-Possession of a controlled substance is when someone is found holding drugs, whether it be in your pockets, belongings, car or home.
-However, it’s not just whether you are physically holding the drugs, you are considered to be in possession if you are in control of the drug.
+Possession of a controlled substance is when you are found holding drugs, whether it be in your pocket, belongings, car or home.
+However, the offence does not just occur if you are found to be physically holding the drugs – you are considered to be in possession if you are in control of the drug.

-- Amount of drug
+- The amount of the drug

-- History of offences, if any
+- Previous history of offences, if any

-- Class of substance
+- The class of the substance

 - Your intent to supply or not

-If you’re arrested or under suspicion of being in possession with intent to supply an investigation is carried out to determine how significant your role is.
+If you’re arrested or under suspicion of being in possession with intent to supply a controlled substance, an investigation is carried out to determine the significance of your role.
 This helps to determine a suitable level of punishment.
-The range of sentencing options and types of punishment vary enormously depending on the class of drugs and quantity and what role is attributed to the individual concerned.
+The sentencing options and types of punishment vary enormously depending on the class of drugs and quantity, and what role is attributed to the individual concerned.

 Of course, this explanation may not be believed and every case is considered on its merits.
-But, if for example, you have a Class A drug but believe it to be a Class C drug, you are still in possession of the controlled drug even though you may have been mistaken as to its legal class or characteristics.
-It’s still a punishable offence and pleading ignorance would not be a defence.
+If, for example, you have a class A drug in your possession but you believe it to be a class C drug, you are still in possession of the controlled drug, even though you may have been mistaken as to its legal class or characteristics.
+It’s still a punishable offence and pleading ignorance would not be a valid defence.

 What happens when you are caught in possession of a controlled substance?